Kipper-Lang/Kipper/src/docs/latest/variables.md

 }
 ```

-Though, if you try to access a variable in another scope, you will get a compiler error, as you may not access variables
+If you now try to access a variable from another scope, it will result in a compiler error, as the variable is not
-from other scopes.
-They are invisible to you, so you will get an `Undefined Reference` error, saying the value is not
-defined in your or any other parent scope!
+visible in your current scope:

 ```ts
 // Global variable